 XYZ

-If you don’t have any mail ID, you can simply call the same number and remind the recruiter about the information you asked for.
+If you don’t have a mail ID, you can simply call the same number and remind the recruiter about the information you asked for.

 What To Say If You Want To Decline The Job Offer?

-The recruiter can call anyone and give the job offer to whom they consider is the most suitable one for the job in their company.
+The recruiter can call anyone and give the job offer to whomever they consider is most suitable for the job in their company.
 Most often, these recruiters don’t know that the candidate is already working for a company and is not looking for a job change.

 In such a situation, you will simply decline the job offer in the call.
 But there is a specific way to do so.
-You should always follow the below-listed points to leave your positive and professional impact on the recruiter’s mind:
+You should always follow the below-listed points to leave a positive and professional impression on the recruiter’s mind:

 Example: I’m very thankful for the job opportunity, but I’m not considering or looking for a job change right now.
 I’m sorry!